History Requirements

 In other words, history defamiliarizes the present.
 History demands that we understand that present institutions, norms, and systems are all still caught in the process of change.
 Even more important, history provides us the tools with which to make sense of the relationship between the past and the present.
 Historical thinking draws attention to the categories we use to understand society in the present, and thus, to understand the past without imposing contemporary norms or categories of identity; it emphasizes that the past is accessible through a range of sources—written and oral, official and personal—but which are fragments, and which need to be read critically; and that there are a range of ways of reconstructing the past.
 Every group of people across time has told its own history differently, and although guild historians are trained to make sense of the fragmentary, contested status of the archive, their research is informed by the understanding that they are constantly in conversation with other scholars.

 Our research, as professional historians and thus as creators of new knowledge, is at the core of our pedagogy.
 Much as physicians learn, improve, and hone their craft by practicing medicine, historians learn through the practice of writing history.
 We engage in searching out new questions and digging for new answers; piecing together the puzzle provided by our sources as we creatively look for new ways to build new vistas for exploration.
 Doing this work enlivens our classrooms and puts our students on the cutting edges of our fields.
 But, we do much more than train future historians.
-We are inculcating a way of creative problem solving, sifting through mounds of data, discerning the right questions to ask of it, and articulating a compelling argument as to the meaning of it, that is a core component of participating in the modern knowledge economy.
+We are inculcating a way of creative problem solving, sifting through mounds of data, discerning the right questions to ask of it, and articulating a compelling argument as to the meaning of it, which is a core component of participating in the modern knowledge economy.
 At the center of this is learning to read effectively, deeply, and critically and then synthesizing/distilling it to its essence.
 Our students emerge better equipped to process the world around them, ask questions that are steeped in context, with depth and nuance, leading to better identification of problems and thus more useful solutions.

 History, then, provides students with three sets of skills, all of which are vital for navigating a present that is saturated with an apparently never-ending flow of information.
 Understanding history helps with navigating complexity and uncertainty.
 First, it teaches students to identify and recognize the categories and structures that they use to understand their own contexts, and how, then, to suspend these while understanding societies and pasts different from their own.
 They develop a deeper capacity for empathetic understanding of difference.
 By this we mean not historical relativism, but the ability to provide context for the actions, decisions, and experiences of people in different ages and circumstances.
 Second, it requires that students learn to read a variety of texts and sources—some very difficult to comprehend at first glance—critically.
 We help students to build informational literacy, how to read closely, and how to ensure critical consumption of information by working with primary sources, archives, maps, material objects, and books so as to foster creativity and originality in thinking about the past.
 Thus, they come to recognize that history can be mined from a wide diversity of sources that do not fit one mold.
 And third, it teaches students how to argue: how to put to use fragmentary and occasionally contradictory evidence to produce nuanced and complex arguments that demonstrate how the past shapes the present, and how, nonetheless, the present remains contingent.